 Patricia started to have negative thoughts about herself in adolescence.
 A sort of internal dialogue that questioned her every action and need, particularly where food was concerned.
 Patricia bought into this inner voice, not knowing whether it was normal.
 Eventually, her thoughts became so powerful that one day she made herself vomit after eating.
 She knew this was wrong and it led to a deep sense of anxiety.
 Nevertheless, Patricia managed to successfully pursue her academic career as she juggled her obligations and her personal issues.
 But by her late twenties, she was worn out.
-She couldn’t manage to quell her anxious thoughts about food and her appearance, which relentlessly cluttered her mind.
+She couldn’t manage to quell her anxious thoughts about food, academic performance and her appearance, which relentlessly cluttered her mind.
 Her anxiety became severe, and she was overwhelmed with having to constantly hide her behaviour from others around meal times.
 For its part, her body could no longer keep up with the demands being put on it.
-Rationally, Patricia admitted that this could not go on.
+Rationally and with professional help, Patricia admitted that this could not go on.
 To be able to achieve her dreams for the future, like having children, she would need to take care of herself and resolve the problem that plagued her.